-NEW YORK (AP) — Veteran editor Arthur Gelb, whose news sense, arts sensibility and journalistic vigor sculpted The New York Times for decades, died Tuesday at age 90.
+NEW YORK (AP) — A veteran editor whose news sense, arts sensibility and journalistic vigor sculpted The New York Times for decades has died.
+Arthur Gelb was 90.

-Arthur Gelb joined the Times as a copy boy in 1944 and rose to become its managing editor, retiring in 1989.
-Along the way, he was an influential arts writer, a metropolitan editor who oversaw a famous expose of police corruption and a newsroom leader who helped create the now-familiar Sports Monday, Science Times and other daily sections, the newspaper said.
+Gelb joined the Times as a copy boy in 1944 and rose to become its managing editor.
+He also was an influential arts writer and helped create its now-familiar Sports Monday, Science Times and other daily sections.
+He retired in 1989.